-In a nutshell, Industrial Engineers make things work better, safer, and more economically.
-With its diversity, industrial engineering is used virtually in all sectors, including manufacturing, distribution, government, energy, health care and finance.
-A distinguishing feature of the IE discipline is the integration of humans, machines, materials and information, to optimize the performance of such systems using available resources in the most efficient way, but without degrading social and physical environments.
-Unlike the other engineering disciplines that focus their attention purely on the technical aspects of a system, the Industrial Engineer incorporates human and economic considerations in system design.
+Graduates of ISE program work in diverse field, for example in the government, universities, oil and gas sector, manufacturing sectors, business sectors, banks, healthcare and many other fields.
+These engineers make things work better, safer, and more economical.
+A distinguishing feature of the ISE discipline is the integration of humans, machines, materials and information, in order to optimize the performance of such systems using available resources in the most efficient way, but without degrading social and physical environments.
+Unlike the other engineering disciplines that focus their attention purely on the technical aspects of a system, the ISE graduates incorporate human and economic considerations in systems design.